buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell channels vitality into plants within a specific area.
 There are two possible uses for this spell, granting either immediate or long-term benefits.
 If you cast this spell using 1 Action, choose a point within range.
 All normal plants in a 30-meter radius centered on that point become thick and overgrown.
 A creature moving through the area must spend four times the normal movement cost.

-You can exclude one or more areas of any size within the spell's area from being affected.
+You can exclude one or more areas of any size within the spell' \*\*s area from being affected.

 If you cast this spell over 8 hours, you enrich the land.
 All plants in a 750-meter radius centered on a point within range become super productive for 1 year.
 The plants yield twice the normal amount of food when harvested.